-Today may be national beautician’s day, but that doesn’t mean you should run out and celebrate by getting a pedicure.
+Thinking of getting a pedicure for the long weekedn?
+Think again!
 While some pedicures are perfectly safe, a bad one could lead to anything from an ingrown toenail for a perfectly healthy individual to a foot amputation in a high-risk person like a diabetic.
 To avoid these terrible consequences, listen to your Houston podiatrist and follow these pedicure dos and don’ts, courtesy of the American Podiatric Medicine Association (APMA).

 Do: Bring Your Own Equipment

 You may feel silly walking into a nail salon, but bringing your own equipment is really the only way to ensure that your feet won’t be contaminated by other people’s germs.
 In theory, salons own enough equipment to be able to thoroughly sterilize things like pumice stones in between client visits, but in practice, not all of them do, so investing in your own foot file may be annoying, but it will save you from many an infection.